RuleGo RuleGo

 TIP

-The built-in pool.WorkerPool is based on the implementation of FastHttp, which has higher performance and saves memory than ants.
+The built-in pool.WorkerPool is inspired by FastHttp and has higher performance and lower memory usage compared to ants.

 # ComponentsRegistry